invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 #### Jakarta

 To ensure that our api routes are correctly validated.
-Add the following to your POM.xml
+Add the following dependency:

 ```xml
    <!-- Add Validation support-->